digitalpalidictionary/digitalpalidictionary.github.io/src/grammardict.md

 ![mantavho](pics/grammar/mantavho.png)

-(If this helps or hinders Pāḷi students remains to be seen : )
+Whether this helps or hinders Pāḷi students remains to be seen.